-Substantially all of our net revenue are generated in China.
-Our results of operations and financial condition in 2020 had been affected by the spread of COVID-19.
-The extent to which COVID-19 impacts our results of operations in the future will depend on the future developments of the outbreak, including new information concerning the global severity of and actions taken to contain the outbreak, which are highly uncertain and unpredictable.
+Substantially all of our net revenue is generated in China.
+Our results of operations and financial condition have been affected by the spread of COVID-19.
+The extent to which COVID-19 impacts our results of operations in the future will depend on potential outbreaks of new variants of COVID-19 virus, the severity of the virus infection, the success or failure of efforts to contain or treat the cases, and future actions that we or the authorities may take in response to these developments, which are highly uncertain and unpredictable.
 In addition, our results of operations could be adversely affected to the extent that the outbreak harms the Chinese economy in general.

-The Chinese government took a number of actions, which included extending the Chinese New Year holiday in 2020, quarantining individuals infected with or suspected of having COVID-19, prohibiting residents from free travel, encouraging employees of enterprises to work remotely from home and cancelling public activities, among others.
-The COVID-19 had also resulted in temporary closure of many corporate offices, retail stores, manufacturing facilities and factories across China.
+Since the outbreak of COVID-19 in 2020, the Chinese government took a number of actions, which included extending the Chinese New Year holiday, quarantining individuals infected with or suspected of having COVID-19, prohibiting residents from free travel, encouraging employees of enterprises to work remotely from home and cancelling public activities, among others.
+COVID-19 also resulted in the temporary closure of many corporate offices, retail stores, manufacturing facilities and factories across China.
 We had seen delinquency volatilities and a significant decrease in loan volumes and revenues in the first half of 2020.
-We had taken a series of measures in response to the outbreak, including, among others, remote working arrangement for some of our employees, suspension of our offline customer acquisition activities and cancellation of non-essential business travels to ensure the safety and health of our employees.
+We had taken a series of measures in response to the outbreak, including, among others, a remote working arrangement for some of our employees, suspension of our offline customer acquisition activities and cancellation of non-essential business travels to ensure the safety and health of our employees.
 These measures reduced the capacity and efficiency of our operations.

-In addition, to respond the impact of COVID-19 outbreak and help our customers who suffered financial hardship, we launched special customer care program in the second quarter of 2020, providing discount or payment relief for those who were materially affected by the COVID-19 outbreak, which negatively affected our total revenues generated in the second quarter of 2020.
+The outbreak of COVID-19 also resulted in the suspension of our offline customer acquisition activities in February 2020, which impacted our operations and resulted in an increase in delinquency volatilities and a significant decrease in revenues and loan volumes in the first quarter of 2020.
+In addition, to respond the impact of COVID-19 outbreak and help our customers who suffered financial hardship, we launched a special customer care program in the second quarter of 2020, providing discount or payment relief for those who were materially affected by the COVID-19 outbreak, which negatively affected our total revenues generated in the second quarter of 2020.